botpress/documentation-v12/docs/conversation-studio/nlu-overview.md

 ### Sensitive Information

 Communication between users and bots are stored in the database, which means that sometimes personal information (eg: credit card) may be persisted as well.
-To avoid that problem, it is possible to tell Botpress that certain entities are not to be persisted.
+To avoid that problem, you can tell Botpress that certain entities are not to be persisted.
 When creating or editing an Entity, there is a small checkbox located in the upper right corner labeled `sensitive`.

 When checked, the information will still be displayed in the chat window, but the sensitive information will be replaced by `*****` before being stored.
 The original value is still available from `event.nlu.entities`